Knoxville vacation rentals

 A university town with a massive student population, Knoxville has a youthful vibe, with plenty of art installations and indie shops.
 The food scene, too, is pulsing, as is the craft beer — more than 20 breweries now call Knoxville home.
 Hikers, bikers, and those who simply like to exist outdoors often flock to the city due to its waterfront perch (the Tennessee River divides the campus and downtown from South Knoxville, or SoKno) and the fact that it boasts more than 100 miles of paved greenways and trails.
 The city’s lower cost of living compared to its neighbors draws creative entrepreneurs who want to try something new, which means that with each visit to Knoxville you’re likely to discover something completely unique, off the wall, or both.

-When is the best time to stay in a vacation rental in Knoxville?
+The best time to stay in a vacation rental in Knoxville

 With Tennessee’s relatively mild climate, May through October are prime months for enjoying Knoxville, the summer in particular if you plan to take advantage of the city’s many water features.
 The golden falls of East Tennessee are gorgeous, with the leaves peaking in mid-October each autumn.
 Spring, however, may very well be the best time to visit Knoxville for those who love both art and flowers.
 Every April, downtown Knoxville is awash in color with the annual weekend-long Dogwood Arts Festival and the multi-day Chalk Walk art competition on Market Square.